capac/crm_app/README.rst

 Description
 ===========

-This program provides a graphical user interface for the management of tenants in a London letting agency.
+This program provides a graphical user interface for the management of tenants in a letting agency.

 Author
 ======